 The levy is charged in pounds (£) per square metre on new floorspace (measured as gross internal area) of any type of development which has a CIL rate set in the Charging Schedule.

 For example, Planning Obligations will be collected for affordable housing provision which is outside the remit of CIL.
-Further information on the relationship between Planning Obligations and CIL can be found in the Planning Contributions and CIL SPD.

 Development in the South Downs National Park